PoslinskiNet/ember-testing-guide/README.md

 $ ember test -f 'some string'
 ```

-Also, by default, the test runner is available in `/tests` tab of your app: http://localhost:4200/tests
+Also, by default, the test runner is available in `/tests` tab of your app: http://localhost:4200/tests.
+However, when you visit that URL, your tests would be running in a `development` environment instead of `testing`, which has subtle differences that could lead to incorrect test results.

 <p align="right"><a href="#Table-of-Contents">back to top :arrow_up:</a></p>

 * * *

 # Fake backend
 Let's write a simple backend for our app so we can test it easily and we don't have to wait for the real backend to be up and running.
 We can also **decouple our client app test suite** from another application.
 The other upside of such an approach is that we **document how the backend should work**.
-We can send such definition to backend devs so they can align with us with already working code.
+We can send such definition to backend devs so they can align their work with our code.

 When API devs implement a complete solution based on our fake backend, everything should work the same.
 Our app can just use the API in the production without further adjustments.

-Let's add a proper add-on:
+Let's use the [`ember-cli-mirage`](https://www.ember-cli-mirage.com/) addon to make our fake backend:

 ```
 $ ember install ember-cli-mirage
 ```

-Let's set up the simplest possible endpoint, that will return some users for us via `/api/authors`:
+We will set up the simplest possible endpoint to return some users for us via `/api/authors`:

 ```javascript
 // mirage/config.js